Invocation#

 Options#

-The cpp command expects two file names as arguments, infile
+The cpp command expects two file names as arguments, infile and

-.
-The preprocessor reads infile
+outfile.
+The preprocessor reads infile together with any

-other files it specifies with #include
+other files it specifies with #include.
+All the output generated

-by the combined input files is written in outfile
+by the combined input files is written in outfile.

-means to read from standard input and as outfile
+infile means to read from standard input and as outfile

 means to write to standard output.
 If either file is omitted, it

-means the same as if -
+means the same as if - had been specified for that file.

-You can also use the -o outfile
+You can also use the -o outfile option to specify the

 output file.